Web Client User Guide¶

 funds in your wallet.

-DO NOT, UNDER ANY CIRCUMSTANCES, GIVE YOUR KEY WORDS TO ANYONE!
+DO NOT, UNDER ANY CIRCUMSTANCES, GIVE YOUR SEED WORDS TO ANYONE!
 NOT EVEN THE DEVELOPERS!

 Once you have written the words down (and have triple-checked that they are correct; capitalization is important), go to the next step.

-Now that you have written down your key words and checked them, do it
+Now that you have written down your seed words and checked them, do it

 again.
 Seriously.
 This step is critical.
 Without this list your wallet